-All of these decisions were made with the power of collective will, a distracted public badly informed with deliberately fraudulent data, ignoring the Constitutional limits of the powers of their agents.
+All of these decisions were made with the power of collective agency, a distracted public badly informed with deliberately fraudulent data, ignoring the Constitutional limits of the powers of their agents.
 Once these powers are inculcated, there is no limit to their application.
-Collectivized ownership and control serve primarily those who have a significant and direct financial interest in deflecting public opinion because it is cheaper to control public opinion than to buy the assets.
-Once they can control the use of assets, they can control the people who own them.
-That means you.
-Is that what you want?
+It also means that there is no way to hold the agents accountable if the system they run fails to deliver upon its many promises.
 Consider...